Electronic Muscle Massagers

 The report tells the story of a 38-year-old lady who was smoking cigarettes for 15 years and was frequently suffering from migraines.
 She experienced excruciating pain from the right side of her head all the way to her neck.
 Over-the-counter painkillers proved to be useless and after a couple of days, a friend of her helped the lady massage the affected area with a handheld electric massager.
 She focused on the area below the angle of the jaw and held the device there for more than twenty minutes.
 Five days after the massage, the woman was diagnosed with left-sided paralysis and dysarthria (a severe speech disorder in which the patient cannot pronounce words clearly, although the meaning and the linguistic content are normal).
 Doctors confirmed that the cause was an internal carotid artery dissection which triggered a massive ischemic stroke.

 Other types of muscle massagers

 Electro-acupuncture is an additional type of electric muscle massage.
 Also known as PENS (Percutaneous Electrical Nerve Stimulation), the treatment involves combining acupuncture principles with an electric device that delivers electric pulses into the patient's muscles.
 Used to target and remove the pain, the treatment improves general wellbeing and research by Ling Ma (2009) found it treats vomiting symptoms in patients undergoing chemotherapy.

 On the other hand, an electric muscle massage chair has been widely used for years in patients struggling with unbearable body pain.
-The goal of such a mechanism is to relive soreness and help the muscles relax.
+The goal of such a mechanism is to relieve soreness and help the muscles relax.
 These therapeutic chairs are often found in spas where clients can undergo a relaxing massage during a pedicure session for example.

 If you quote information from this page in your work, then the reference for this page is: